labjacquemont/MIND-GENESPARALLELCNV/README.md

 This section is specialy made for research lab that whant to prepare their CNV calling input files from the UKBB cohort.
 For those that are familiar with the UKBB (Uk biobank) cohort snp array genotyping data, it's easy to quickly realize that the data are presented in a high dimensional level and very high storage memory.
 The manipulation of these data is very challenging and for lab groups that do not have computational ressources, this challenge difficulty might be increased.

 Our goal in this section is to create a tool which will help researchers to better parse the UK biobank data at a low cost of computational ressources and efficient execution time.
 The scripts are located in repository called "UKBB_DATA_GENERATOR".
 The image below shows a summary view of the data preparation protocol.
-To better understand the protocol, it's recommended to study the scripts and any constructive suggestion will be wellcome and greatful.
+To better understand the protocol, it's recommended to study the scripts; and any constructive suggestion will be wellcome and greatful.

 <p align="center">
   <img src="images/UKBB_data_prepare_image.png" width="600" alt="accessibility text">